 Hedges are not only practical property-line markers, but they also can provide windbreaks or attractive screens to preserve your yard’s privacy.
 If you live in zone 7, you’ll want to take your time selecting from the many available hedge plants for zone 7.
 Read on for information and tips on choosing landscape hedges in zone 7.

 Here’s something you need to do before you start growing hedges in zone 7 or even selecting hedge plants for zone 7.
 You’ll need to invest some time into choosing landscape hedges and consider what it is exactly you want to use them for.

 For example, do you want a single row of similar bushes to create a “green wall” effect?
 Perhaps you’re looking for a very tall, tight line of evergreens.
 Or something airy that includes flowering shrubs?
 The type of hedge or privacy screen you decide to create goes a long way towards narrowing down your choices.

 If you want a hedge to block your yard from winds or to provide a year-round privacy curtain, you’ll want to look at evergreen hedge plants for zone 7.
 Deciduous plants lose their foliage in winter, which would defeat the purpose of growing hedges in zone 7.

-But that doesn’t mean that you have to turn to the ubiquitous Leyland cypress, although they grow well and very quickly in zone 7 hedges.
+That doesn’t mean that you have to turn to the ubiquitous Leyland cypress, although they grow well and very quickly in zone 7 hedges.
 How about something different, like broad-leafed evergreen American holly?
-Or something bigger, like Thuja Green Giant or Juniper “Skyrocket”?
+Or something bigger, like Thuja Green Giant or Juniper “Skyrocket?”

 Even taller yet, Dawn redwood is a deciduous giant that thrives in zones 5 through 8.
 Bald cypress is another tall deciduous tree to consider when you are growing hedges in zone 7.
 Or go with hawthorn, zones 4 through 7, or European hornbeam in zones 5 through 7.